 PEANUT BUTTER CAKE WITH CREAM CHEESE FROSTING

-I have to admit that I’m normally not a huge cake person, unless it is Coconut Cake or Angel Food Cake.
 Honestly, I don’t like frosting that much.
 It’s usually much too sweet for me and seems to overwhelm the cake.

 I am particularly suspicious of cream cheese frosting for some reason.

-But this Peanut Butter Cake changed that!
+But this peanut butter cake changed that!

 The cake itself is delightfully peanut buttery.
 The peanut butter cream cheese frosting lends just enough sweetness to balance out the cake (which isn’t very sweet on its own) without taking over the spotlight.